QuantumNovice/QuantumNovice/README.md

 ## Remember Covid?
-People (one company employee in particular) started using zoom exploits to unmute and mic and cameras during the pandemic.
+People (one company employee in particular) started using zoom exploits to unmute mic and cameras during the pandemic.
 So, I started using virtual machines.
 It has a small problem (especially windows hyper V) The audio doesn't work well.
 So I wrote this package to use my phone as mic, where I can physically disable my mic.